Sewing collars & leashes with an LK-1900BN bartacking machine

 Control-panel bobbin winder

 If you have to use this feature, be sure to unthread the machine past the takeup lever.
-If you don't, the thread can be pulled into the machine at the lever.
+If you don't, the thread could be pulled into the machine at the lever.
 That could take a lot of work to fix (removing the front & top covers of the machine, etc.).

 Installing a bobbin into the bobbin case